jaythad13/Mathematikezettelkasten/Introduction to Riemann Surfaces --- math-199DR/notes/Topological properties of holomorphisms.md

 ### Hurwitz' formula

-Hurwitz' formula allows us to relate
+Hurwitz' formula allows us to relate the topology of two Riemann surfaces given the topological data of a map between them.

 ##### _theorem:_ Hurwitz' formula